 So as if it weren’t enough that the Brits and the Yanks can’t agree on a single measurement system, it seems they also both have a different take on what a cobbler is!
 I had always pictured a cobbler as the British version, so I was quite surprised when the batter turned out to be far too sloppy to be described as scone-like.
 I thought perhaps my oven was going to give birth to the bastard child of a cobbler and a clafoutis (a clafler?
 A cobloutis?).
 But in fact, it was an American-style cobbler.
 And oh boy, was it delicious!
 The idea had been to use up the ton of disappointingly mealy Gala apples in the fridge, and it must be said, this is a fabulous way to use up less-than-perfect apples.
 The initial sprinkle of sugar over the apples creates a caramelly sauce beneath the amber crust, and the pecan nuts provide texture.
 In fact, it is probably better described as the lovechild of my self-saucing apple caramel pudding and a pecan pie ;-).
 Guests at the lunch where I served this positively demolished the pudding – even those that don’t usually like dessert – and that’s always the best compliment in my book.

 (Recipe from CD Kitchen)

-Mix sugar, cinnamon and 1/2 cup of pecans.
-Place apples on the bottom of a large (about 25 x 15cm) greased baking dish.
+- Place the apples on the bottom of a large (about 25 x 15cm) greased baking dish.
 Sprinkle the cinnamon sugar & pecan mix over the apples.

-Sift dry ingredients together.
+- Sift the dry ingredients together.
 Mix the egg, milk and melted butter and add to the dry ingredients.
 Mix until smooth.

-Pour the mixture over the apples and sprinkle the top of the dish with the remaining pecans.
-Bake at 325F (170C) for about 55 minutes or until golden brown and set.
+- Pour the mixture over the apples and sprinkle the top of the dish with the remaining pecans.
+Bake for about 55 minutes or until golden brown and set.